1955 Volkswagen Beetle Oval Window BUG / MINT Showroom Condition

 This Type 1 VW, known as “Oval” is one of the finest you will ever see.
 A frame off restoration in 1998, this Bug is still flawless today.
 The entire car was stripped and refinished in its original factory color.
 The engine was completely rebuilt top to bottom.
 Everything was done to perfection using all original or correct parts.
 Restoration photos are available at your request.
 An original 1955 brochure is included from the selling dealership, Allwood Motors in Clifton NJ.
 This VW spent most of its life in Woodland Hills California before coming to NY to join a private collection in 2012.

-This collectors showcase piece of VW history is among the best in the world.
+This collectors showcase piece of automotive history is among the best in the world.
 Call us or come on in.
 You will NOT be disappointed!

 - There are no features available